sduddell/Statistics-and-Machine-Learning/README.md

   Images need to be classified into 6 categories: Mountain, Street, Sea, Glacier, forest and Buildings.
 I have trained the model using CNN to classify the images.
   I have used keras library to design the layers of CNN.
 CNN model I have written consists of 2 sets of convolution layer and max pool layer.
 In the end, 3 fully connected layers are put.

+3)Cats_vs_dogs is another kaggle problem to identify cats and dogs.
+A basic dataset for which I have implemented another CNN model to classify.